centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 In Centreon, the central server is the main console where you monitor resources.
 The central server allows you to:

-- configure the monitoring of your whole infrastructure
+- configure the monitoring of your whole infrastructure,
 - see what all your Centreon servers monitor (central server, [remote servers](#remote-server) and [pollers](#poller)), using its web interface.

 ## CLAPI